hstoklosa/twitter-clone/README.md

 #### ❌ Environmental Variables

-`env_file` options are set up in `docker-compose.yml` and `docker-compose.prod.yml`.
+`env_file` options are set up in `docker-compose.dev.yml` and `docker-compose.prod.yml`.
 All you have to do is: rename the desired file to exclude the `.sample` suffix and fill in the values accordingly to avoid any issues.

-Refer to `.env.sample` and `.env.prod.sample` for the required environmental variables.
+Refer to `.env.sample` for the required environmental variables.

 ### 💻 Development